-Shirt and Jeans
+Shirt and Jeans For Men

 Shirts and jeans are two crucial cornerstones to any man’s wardrobe and, when combined properly, offer a failsafe partnership that will stand the test of time.
-Whether you’re on a first date, heading to the pub, or it’s casual Friday at work, shirts and jeans offer a put together look that’s perfect for casual and smart-casual occasions.
+Whether you’re on a first date, heading to the pub, or it’s dress down Friday at work, shirts and jeans offer a put together look that’s perfect for casual and smart-casual occasions.

 It’s easy to think that there are only a few options for you to play around with but you’d be wrong.
 With the huge range of styles on offer for jeans and shirts, there’s a load of possible outfits for you.
 No matter what your style or the occasion is, there’s a match made to suit you.

 A well-ironed shirt is a staple in any formal situation.
 You can’t complete a tuxedo without it.
-Shirts are so important that there are hundreds of rules on how they should fit around your gut, what length they should be, and what colours you should wear when paired with your tailored suit.
+Shirts are so important that there are hundreds of rules on how they should fit around your gut, what length they should be, and what colours you should wear when paired with a tailored suit.
 However we’re not talking suits here, and it can be a little harder to achieve a smart look with a pair of jeans.
-However it is achievable, and it just requires the right combination of colours and textures.
+However it is achievable, it just requires the right combination of colours and textures.

-White Shirt and Jeans
+White Shirt And Jeans

 The blue jeans – white shirt combination is a classic in the realms of both smart and casual.
 For that reason, it’ll never ever go out of fashion.
 If you’re having one of those days where you simply don’t know what to wear, wearing a white shirt with a pair of jeans will surely put an end to your style crisis induced panicking.

-White Shirt – Black Jeans
+White Shirt And Black Jeans

-Same rules apply to the white shirt and black jeans combo.
+The same rules apply to the white shirt and black jeans combo.
 Sometimes the easiest and simplest solutions are also the most reliable and we often forget that they’re always in front of our eyes.
 Your favourite black jeans and slim fit white shirt are an example of that.

 Now, checked shirts can often to be associated with more casual outfits, and you might see the super informal lumberjack look sported from time to time.
 However, if you pick the right colours and pattern, a checked shirt can actually bring an interesting dimension to a formal look.

 Black or navy is an obvious choice.
 If the outfit is looking a little drab you can always mix up the look by turning up your jeans, or going ultra smart with your footwear.
 A pair of Desert boots can do wonders.
 If you do want to go for a lighter pair, you need to make sure all the other tones in the outfit compliment the jean colour.
 Neutral colours work best and always make sure your footwear, including trainers, are neat and clean.

-What to Wear With Jeans
+What To Wear With Jeans

 Double-denim is a term that’s been brought up more and more often in the last few years, as everyone has their own view about if this trend should be attempted or not, due to the ridicule it received.
 Although the bolder double-denim look is far from formal, you can try a subtle approach and achieve something that’s both on trend and looks classic and put together.

-Denim Shirt and Black Jeans
+Denim Shirt And Black Jeans

 If flashing images of Justin Timberlake in double-denim still causes you nightmares, you can always wear a navy shirt with your black jeans.
 Forget everything anyone has ever said about wearing navy and black together because it’s absolutely possible and it looks stylish as hell.
 It’s about time we take down this Berlin Wall of ancient fashion rules.
 The dark colours allow the outfit to flow nicely from head to toe, it looks neat and well put together.

 Shirt and Skinny Jeans

-Skinnies are generally for informal occasions, so they’re best avoided when you need to look smart.
+Skinnies should generally be kept for informal occasions, so they’re best avoided when you need to look smart.
 On the other hand if you go for anything too relaxed is going to look, well, too relaxed.
 We suggest you stick to slim fit, which will give you the perfect combination of comfort, along with a slightly tailored look.

 Jeans’ versatility is pretty evident and you can go for a range of colours and fits to achieve different looks.
 If you’re in doubt about what to wear with light blue skinnies, pair them with a busy check print.
 This will keep things interesting and a bit unconventional.
 However, if you’re after a clean, summery outfit you can pair your light blue jeans with a light and simple checked shirt for a preppier attire.